Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 Bernard explained how curare blocked neuromuscular transmission, interrupting the transmission of electrical impulses from nerves to muscles.

 Experimenting with frogs, he showed that curare acted selectively by blocking messages to the motor nerves reaching the muscles.
 Alfred Vulpian, a disciple of Bernard’s, observed that curare applied near the motor plate or the site of neuromuscular attachment acted rapidly.
 But it was not clear why.

 Eighty years later things began to become clearer.

 ✅ Acetylcholine, the missing piece of the puzzle.

-In 1935, Dr. Harold King, of the National Institute for Medical Research in London, isolated from a sample of curare, provided by the British Museum, a crystalline substance that was contained in a unique container: a reed or tube made from a section of bamboo.
+In 1935, Dr. Harold King, of the National Institute for Medical Research in London, isolated a crystalline substance from a sample of curare provided by the British Museum.
+That sample was contained in a unique container: a reed or tube made from a section of bamboo.
 It was labeled “Ucayali River 1871”.
 King called it d-tubocurarine.

 Neurotransmission, then, was only a hypothesis.